eclipse-tractusx/ssi-docu/docs/testkit/test_scenarios.md

 ### 1. Embedding in client code

-For JVM-language-based implementations, the [Eclipse Dataspace TCK project](https://github.com/eclipse-dataspacetck) provides an SPI to which test subjects can delegate test execution.
+For implementations that are based on a JVM-language, the [Eclipse Dataspace TCK project](https://github.com/eclipse-dataspacetck) provides an SPI to which test subjects can delegate test execution.
 Practically, implementors simply inherit a test base class that contains all test code and that only delegates back to client code for business logic invocations.

 Throwing an `UnsupportedOperationException` in client code marks the test as "disabled".